Fire Safety Poster – A Simple Way to Improve Fire Safety

 This section should detail where to find the fire extinguishers and how to identify the different types of fire extinguishers.

-- Wet chemical extinguishers – Yellow.
-For fires involving cooking oils or fats.
+• Wet chemical extinguishers – yellow label.
+Designed for fires involving cooking oils and fats.

 Contact Details for Emergency Services

 Provide staff with simple, clear instructions on how to call emergency services.
-This should include details on the correct emergency services number (999 in the UK, 112 in Europe) and reminders to confirm the telephone number, state the nature of the emergency and provide the exact location.
+This should include details on the correct emergency services number (in the UK, call 999 or 112 in an emergency) and reminders to confirm the telephone number, state the nature of the emergency and provide the exact location.

 Other Ways to Improve Fire Safety at Work